 Home remedy cures for canker sores.

-This page also discusses everyday, common-sense things you should be doing (if you're not) that can help to control the frequency of your outbreaks.
+This page also discusses the everyday, common-sense things you should be doing (if you’re not already) that can help to control the frequency of your outbreaks.

-1) As a first step, try swishing just plain "milk of magnesia" (Kaopectate®, Maalox® or a generic equivalent) over your sores.
+As a first step, just try swishing plain “milk of magnesia” (Kaopectate®, Maalox® or a generic equivalent) over your sore(s).

-Doing so will create a coating that can help to protect them from irritation, such as that caused by hot, cold or spicy foods and beverages.
+The idea is that it creates a coating over the lesion’s ulcerated surface that can help to protect it from irritation, like that caused by hot, cold or spicy foods and beverages.

-Its benefit is two-fold.
-It will help to protect your ulcers from irritation (the milk of magnesia does this) and reduce the amount of pain they cause (the Benadryl portion of the mixture acts as a numbing agent).
+The benefit of this version of the remedy is two-fold: 1) It helps to protect your ulcers from irritation (the milk of magnesia does this).
+2) The Benadryl portion of the mixture acts as a numbing agent that helps to reduce the amount of pain the sore registers when irritated.

 B) Black tea.

-Treating your sore with tea can help to reduce the amount of pain it causes.
+Treating a canker sore with a tea bag can help to reduce the amount of pain it causes.

 With this method, you place a moist-to-wet tea bag over your sore for several minutes.
 You can use the same bag over again for several applications.